 - 1. Information on applicant's eligibility

 - 2. Statement of impact

-- 3. A brief (2-page) plan for the two funded years, outlining a clear rationale for the research, the research approach and activities, and plans for dissemination
+- 3. A brief (2-page) plan for the two funded years, outlining a clear rationale for the research; the research approach and activities; description of how it relates to one or more of RWJF's signature research funding areas; and plans for dissemination

 - 4. Curriculum vitae for the applicant

-Phase 2: Full Proposals:
+Phase 2: Full Proposals

-Selected applicants from Phase 1 will be invited to submit a full proposal, which should include:
+Selected Phase 1 applicants will be invited to submit a full proposal, which should include: